Share the article!

 Be a freelancer without administration

-14. Not to promote yourself and your services
+14. Not promoting yourself and your services

 Make sure you prioritize things like networking, attending events and staying active on social media.